tohyuting/tp/docs/DeveloperGuide.md

 up when there is a potential match.
 It would also serve to value add to the user experience by speeding up the process of typing the full command and reduce mistakes by including all the compulsory prefixes.

-#### How AutoComplete works
+#### How Auto-complete works

 User wishes to enter an `add` command to add a supplier via `add ct/s n/John p/91234567 e/john@example.com r/friend`.

-Upon typing either "a", "ad" or even "add", the auto-complete context menu will pop up showing the possible auto-complete list, mainly:
+Upon typing "a", the auto-complete context menu will pop up showing the possible auto-completed commands , mainly:

 add ct/s n/ p/ e/ r/